 3.2.7 Hidden Controls

-This level AA criterion helps users with cognitive impairments quickly find controls to efficiently complete tasks.
-It involves displaying controls at all times instead of making users have to hover over a particular icon or button or move the mouse to perform tasks.
+This level AA criterion helps users with cognitive impairments quickly find controls to complete tasks efficiently.
+It displays controls at all times instead of making users hover over a particular icon or button or move the mouse to perform tasks.

 3.2.7 Accessible Authentication